mowerman1708/Linux-installer-for-DCS-World/README.md

 it may have been in the prefix creation.
 It does launch the updater but crashes hard before getting a login prompt.
 I have another installer for Star Trek Fleet Command that works well, this is a work in progress!
 Use at your own risk.
-Only problems I ru into is closing the program, that normally results in killing the process.
+Only problems I run into is closing the program, that normally results in killing the process.
 Thinking that may be a wine thing?
-STFC won't shotdown from Lutri either.
-I Don't generally use Steam put having a nice working copy of Falcon BMS on Linux also.
+STFC won't shotdown from Lutris either.
+I Don't generally use Steam but have a nice working copy of Falcon BMS on Linux also.
 Maybe another project some day?